intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 # **Keras Support**

-BigDL supports loading pre-defined Keras models.
+For __Python__ users, BigDL supports loading pre-defined Keras models.
 After loading a model, you can train, evaluate or tune a model on BigDL in a distributed manner.

-The Keras version we support and test is [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/).
+The Keras version we support and test is [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) with TensorFlow backend.

+You may refer to Python User Guide on how to (install)[../PythonUserGuide/install-from-pip.md] and (run)[../PythonUserGuide/run-from-pip.md] BigDL for Python users.

 ## **Load a Keras model into BigDL**